asolavi/MESSpy/README.md

 - Photovoltaic panels
 - Wind turbines
 - Batteries
-- Electrolyzers
+- Electrolyzers (PEM, Alkaline)
 - Steam Methane Reformer
-- Fuel Cells
+- Fuel Cells (PEM, SOFC)
 - Hydrogen tanks
 - Hydrogen compressors
 - Heat pumps
 - Boilers (NG, electric or H2)
 - CHP (combined heat and power)
+- CCGT (H2 or NH3)
+- Ammonia Synthesis Reactor (Haber-Bosch based)
+- Ammonia tanks
+- Ammonia Cracker
+- Air separator (PSA)

 ### MESS needs the load profiles as input as a .csv file
 Depending on the type of meter installed, these data is in some cases made available by the electricity/gas supplier, in others it must be requested, while sometimes it cannot be obtained.
 In the latter case, specific programmes are required to generate such profiles in the specific .csv format needed as one of the program inputs.
 There are many programmes available online, the authors recommend the following:\